How old does my dog or cat need to be to attend the facility?

 Does my pet need to be spayed or neutered to attend the facility ?

-We require all dogs to be spayed or neutered after 8 months of age.
-All cats must be spayed or neutered after 6 months of age.
+We require all dogs to be spay or neutered after 8 months of age.
+All cats must be spay or neutered after 6 months of age.

 Can we tour the facility?